 Lee quickly gained the trust of these renowned artists and was promoted in 2001 to become IMG Artists’ youngest manager at age 24.
 In 2007 she was appointed the agency’s youngest vice president at age 30.
 Her roster of artists who she personally managed grew, and she eventually took on the general management of Itzhak Perlman, amongst other internationally recognized artists.
 She served for seven years as Director of Orchestral Booking in overseeing the booking of IMG’s North American orchestral roster of nearly 100 conductors, instrumentalists and symphony pops shows.
 It was through this dual role that she established her strong, close relationships with the major orchestras of North America.

-In January 2015, Lee founded Primo Artists with the mission of establishing it as one of the leading artist management agencies in North America.
+In January 2015, Lee founded Primo Artists with the mission of establishing it as the leading artist management agency in North America.

 In December 2015, Musical America named Lee as one of their 2015 “30 Professionals of the Year: The Influencers”.
 Lee was recognized as part of a reputable list of 30 industry people who are making a difference in the classical music business, either by virtue of their position, their creativity, and/or their dedication.
 This group of honorees was selected by Musical America for their influence on the business and are folks about whom one could say “When they speak, we listen.”

 Lee serves regularly as juror at various competitions and gives lectures about the music business at universities and conservatories in North America.
 She serves on various advisory boards including Sphinx LEAD, and has appeared on various radio shows including NPR’s “From the Top” and WQXR, the most listened-to classical-music station in the United States.